-The remuneration for members of a national or state, territory or regional board is determined by the Australian Health Workforce Ministerial Council having regard to the remuneration generally applied to regulatory bodies with a substantial influence on the health industry.
+The remuneration for members of a national or state, territory or regional board is determined by the Ministerial Council in accordance with the National Law.
+Remuneration is usually adjusted on an annual basis according to the consumer price index.

 The current remuneration (daily sitting fee) is as follows: